friedbrice/friedbrice.github.io/_posts/2018-01-05-exception-handling-with-explicit-io.md

   - types
 ---

 In a [previous post](/blog/three-models-of-exception-handling), we added exception handling to a hypothetical API server written in Scala.
-Since Scala implicitly allows arbitrary I/O anywhere, modeling exception handling by adding a layer of indirection using `Either` values was trivial.
-I wanted to try implementing the same logic in Haskell, which would force us to deal with intermingling exception handling with explicit I/O, creating two layers of abstraction that we'll have to juggle.
+Since Scala implicitly allows arbitrary I/O anywhere, modeling exception handling by adding a layer of indirection using `Either` values was essentially free.
+I wanted to try implementing the same logic in Haskell, which would force us to deal with intermingling exception handling intermingled with explicit I/O, creating two layers of abstraction that we'll have to juggle.

 <!--break-->